backend-development/backend-development-textbook/source/apis.md

 This error message is meant for a client expecting JSON data.
-It uses both the HTTP status code and the JSON to indigate an error.
+It uses both the HTTP status code and the JSON to indicate the error.

 We could create views using erb in `app/views/users/show.json.erb`: